School of Nursing and Midwifery

 The School also houses the Queensland Centre for Family and Domestic Violence Research (CFDVR).
 Since 2002 the primary purpose of CDFVR has been to create and distribute knowledge to influence policy and practice in the field of domestic and family violence prevention.
 The CDFVR now undertakes research, training, professional development and conducts post graduate programs.

 The School provides on-campus and distance learning in its undergraduate program in nursing.
 The Graduate Diploma in Midwifery offers opportunities for students of midwifery to learn in a supernumerary or supported paid clinical environment.
 The Graduate Diploma of Mental Health is a new initiative that has been well received by industry.
-New offerings are heralded through the Centre for Professional Development including healthy ageing, dementia studies, mental health, first aid and more.
 The School boasts numbers of well over 2500 students.

 Work integrated learning opportunities are a strong feature of our programs.
 Each campus has a clinical academic who fosters relationships with our clinical partners to provide excellence in work integrated learning in many diverse clinical settings.
 Being a regional university affords the School with opportunities for students to gain experience in rural and remote places as well as regional and metropolitan spaces.

 As of 2016, the Vocational Education and Training (VET) health programs have transitioned into the School of Nursing & Midwifery.
 This is an exciting development which allows students the ability to enrol from Certificate III to PhD in a streamlined pathway.